sparkling-graph/sparkling-graph-docs/coarsening.rst

 Graph coarsening
 =====================

 In order to limit computation, you can decrease graph size using coarsening operator.
 New graph will be smaller because  neighborhood vertices will be coarsed into single vertices.
-Edges are created using edges from input vertices, filtering self loops.
+Edges are created using edges from input graph, filtering self loops.

 Label propagation based graph coarsening
 -------------------------------------------

 One of implementation is based on label propagation.
-Just three iterations are enaught in order to coarse graph.
 Implementation propagates vertex identifier to neighbours.
 Neighbours groups them and sorts by number of occurences.
-If number of occurences is same, greater one is selected (in order to gurante deterministic execution).
-After that last id is selected (one with bigest number of occurences, or greatest one).
-After three iterations, vertices has their final IDs.
+If number of occurences is same, minimal one is selected (in order to gurante deterministic execution).
+Otherwise, vertex identifier with bigest number of occurencies (or minimal one in case of same occurencies number) is selected .

 .. code-block:: scala